 The most recent version of the legislation also removes nuclear-energy projects from the definition of "Qualified Clean Energy Projects" that are eligible for funding.

 Some of these changes reflect the constantly changing clean-energy-financing landscape and the evolving role of the green banks in soliciting and leveraging private capital.
 In 2009, when the idea of creating a national green bank was originally conceived, there were no state green banks yet.
 Now, about eight such institutions exist across the country.
 Notable success stories have taken place in Connecticut and New York.

 Gathering cross-party support has been challenging, Murphy said during an interview with Clean Energy Finance Forum last year.
 He said the Republican argument was that "the private market can fill this [financing] gap adequately."

+It remains to be seen how the Paris Agreement decision may affect the prospects for clean energy in the United States.
+The domestic solar industry’s growth has slowed this year.
 But much of that challenge is attributable to financial roadblocks encountered by individual solar companies.
 It is unclear to what extent net-metering controversies at the state level have affected the growth of the industry.

 Note: Esty's spouse is employed at Yale University.

 This article was edited on 8/28/2017 to add source references and clarify the current legislative situation.